 - Max 500 products/items are returned in a metric based category engine in a single request with one category in

-- Catalog filter doesn't support list attributes and filters.
+- Catalog filter supports neither regex filters, nor list attributes and filters.

 - Catalog filter serves as a post-filtering.
 Meaning that the recommendation model might return 10 suitable items, but if you specified a very strict catalog filter, it can filter out some of those recommended products.